-The status bar at the bottom of the app editor displays the current environment, release, query runtime information, and the number of errors.
+The status bar at the bottom of the App IDE displays the current environment, release, query runtime information, and the number of errors.
 You can click the environment to open a list of other environments to switch to.
 Clicking the error text in the lower right corner or pressing

 text1.value returns the